titedog/gw-mapmaking-help/gloomwood_cheats.md

 god
 ```

-The thief command will remove all footstep noises and remove having to have a key to unlock doors.
+The thief command will remove all footstep noises and allows you to unlock doors without the key.
 If we wanted to turn `Thief Mode` on, we would run the following:

 ```
 thief 1
 ```

-Or alternatively, just running the command with no arguments will toggle it `on/off`.
+Or alternatively, just running the command with no arguments will toggle it on/off.

 ## Giving yourself items and weapons